-If you discover a vulnerability in Drupal core or contributed module that is covered by the Security Advisory policy, keep it confidential.
+If you discover a vulnerability in Drupal core or contributed project (module, theme, or distribution) that is covered by the Security Advisory policy, keep it confidential.

 There are two ways to report:

 1. Report directly on security.drupal.org (preferred)

 - Find the project on drupal.org related to the issue.
 Either Drupal core or look for modules or themes.

 - In the right sidebar of the project page is a link to "Report a security vulnerability" - click that link

 - That will take you to the Security Team's private issue tracker where your issue will be immediately incorporated into our workflow

 Do not post in the public issue tracker or discuss it in IRC.
 The security team will investigate your report and work with you and the project maintainer to create a fix.
 When the issue is about a contributed module, the team coordinates with a module maintainer.
 When the fix is ready we will create a release and announce the fix to a wide audience.

 Some bugs take time to correct and the process may involve a review of the codebase for similar problems.
 Coordinating across time zones and work schedules can be time-consuming.
 We aim to fix issues within 1 months, but balance that with the available time of our volunteer team and the need to release high quality fixes.